signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CommandLineJitterBufferDepth"></a>
 #### Jitter Buffer Depth

 The -jN command line option controls jitter buffer target and maximum depth.
-Several command line examples are given in [Jitter Buffer Depth Control](#user-content-jitterbufferdepthcontrol) above. *Note that N must be given as a hex value, as it contains multiple fields.*
+Several command line examples are given in [Jitter Buffer Depth Control](#user-content-jitterbufferdepthcontrol) above. *Note that N should be given as a hex value, as it contains multiple fields and hex format make these fields easier to see.*

 <a name="CommandLinePortAllowList"></a>
 #### Port Allow List